Get exclusive member benefits & effect social change. Join Today

-Healthy lifestyle choices will directly impact the health of a growing fetus.
-It’s important to cut out bad habits like smoking and alcohol consumption.
+Making good lifestyle choices will directly impact the health of a growing fetus.
+It’s important to cut out smoking, drug use, and alcohol consumption.
 These have been linked to serious complications and risks for both mother and baby.

-Drinking alcohol during pregnancy is associated with a wide range of problems in the developing baby.
+Drinking alcohol during pregnancy is linked with a wide range of problems in the developing baby.
 Any alcohol that is consumed by the mother enters the fetal bloodstream in approximately the same concentrations as in the mother’s bloodstream.
-Heavy drinking throughout pregnancy can result in fetal alcohol syndrome (FAS).
+Drinking throughout pregnancy can result in fetal alcohol syndrome (FAS).
 The American Academy of Pediatrics warns that FAS can cause your baby to be underweight and have abnormalities in their central nervous system.

-Alcohol consumption during pregnancy can also lead to complications including:
+Alcohol consumption during pregnancy can also lead to complications, such as:

-While there’s no evidence that any cigarette smoking done before a pregnancy has started will harm a developing baby, there is plenty of proof that smoking during pregnancy is hazardous.
-Smoking affects blood flow and oxygen delivery to a baby, affecting growth.
+There’s no evidence that cigarette smoking before a pregnancy has started will harm a developing baby.
+However, there is plenty of proof that smoking during pregnancy is hazardous.
+Smoking affects blood flow and oxygen delivery to a baby, and therefore their growth.

 Cigarette smoking is the single most common cause of low birth-weight babies, which in turn is the most common cause of death and illness in the first few weeks of life.
 Smoking is also linked to a wide variety of pregnancy complications, including:

 It’s important to talk to your doctor about treatments that are safe to use for any illnesses during pregnancy.
-Medications and supplements like aspirin and ibuprofen are not recommended during pregnancy.
+Many common medications and supplements such as aspirin and ibuprofen are not recommended during pregnancy.

 Prevention is the best way to avoid getting sick.
-A healthy diet and exercise, as well as plenty of rest and good hand washing or use of hand sanitizer should help to ensure good health.
+A healthy diet and exercise as well as plenty of rest and good hand-washing should help to ensure good health.
 A seasonal flu shot is the best line of defense during the flu season.
-It’s recommended for those that will be in their second or third trimester during this time.
+It’s recommended for those who will be in their second or third trimester during this time.
 Pregnant women are at a much greater risk of developing complications from both the seasonal flu virus, as well as from swine flu (H1N1).

 Some women who have a history of asthma may find that their symptoms worsen during pregnancy.
-This is partly due to the increasing amounts of hormones in the system, as well as the enlarging uterus, which presses up against the lungs and restricts the amount of air left in your lungs after exhaling (residual capacity).
+This is partly due to the increasing amounts of hormones in the system, as well as the enlarging uterus, which presses up against the lungs and restricts the amount of air left in your lungs after exhaling.